 The hike should provide some shade, so the baby won’t overheat.
 Remember, you may not have immediate access to support if things don’t go well.
 Always take extra precautions.

 Dress your baby for hiking expeditions.
-You can use layers which will keep them warm and remove them later as necessary.
+You can use layers that will keep them warm and remove them later as necessary.
 Make sure they are fully covered in a lightweight material when the day is hot and sunny.
-Material should be breathable.
+The material should be breathable.

 If the baby is too young, consider an all-terrain stroller.
 This will keep them safer until they mature enough for a hiking carrier.
 You will have more space, too.

 Safety is the utmost concern when purchasing a hiking carrier.
 While there are many products that say you can take the baby hiking with them, and they are supportive, they may not be as supportive as they should be when it comes to a newborn baby.